ephieo/jigsaw-tech-test/README.md

 # Jigsaw Tech Test - Ephie Oyedoh

+# UPDATE
+I kept working on the tech test after the deadline so it's complete and refactored on the branch called : after-deadline-changes

+# HOW TO USE :
+- Clone the repo.
+- Make sure that you navigate into the recruitment folder.
+- Run `npm i` or `npm install`
+- Then run `npm run dev` or `npm run start`
+- Click the link in the terminal that will open up the routes in your browser
+- you will find the main route containing all transactions on http://localhost:3000/insights/

 ## How it went ?

 - I seemed to do okay with the category route but struggled with the cashflow route.